Winter Wonders in Southern Scotland

 With a little careful planning you could combine a gorgeous winter walk in the Tweed Valley, take in the sites of Abbotsford and then head over for a Tap Session at The Tempest Brewing Co to slake your thirst.
 Do book in advance to be guaranteed a table!

-On the other side of the country, you could combine a winter walk with a tasting of the Five Kingdom Breweries ales at the Steam Packet Inn in the Isle of Whithorn.
+Or combine a winter walk with a tasting of the Five Kingdom Breweries ales at the Steam Packet Inn in the Isle of Whithorn.
 If you book ahead you could get lunch too!

 Celebrate the Bard

 Don’t miss your opportunity to celebrate Burn’s night on 25th of January.
 If you head to Dumfries be sure you take the time to visit the variety of sites associated with Burns.
-Keep your eyes on the social media channels of the Cairndale Hotel, the Globe Inn, the Mercure Dumfries and the Selkirk Arms in Kirkcudbright amongst others for Burns’ events and dinners.
+Keep your eyes on the social media channels of the Cairndale Hotel, the Globe Inn, and the Selkirk Arms in Kirkcudbright amongst others for Burns’ events and dinners.
 Before you embark on the local Burns Trail do take note of the winter month opening hours: Ellisland Farm is closed for the winter; the Robert Burns Centre and Robert Burns House open Tuesday to Saturday mornings and afternoons.

 Robert Burns Dumfries